 - Operators of tourist homes who wish to rent room(s) on a vacation rental website must obtain a business license, and a development permit.

 - The Town’s Land Use Bylaw identifies zones where tourist homes may or may not be allowed to operate.
-However, within the zones there may be only certain buildings or locations that allow tourist homes.
-For general locations where tourist homes may be allowed, view this map: Tourist Home Districts.

 - For more information on how specific properties are zoned, please see the property information viewer map to check land use zones.
 Using the map, click on a location and the property information will appear.
 Under the annual assessment, look at the Roll Number – Code.
 The two numbers and possibly a letter after the “-” will indicate the how the property is assessed.
 To learn more about what the numbers and letters mean, click on the “code” to see if the property is assessed as residential, a tourist home, or commercial.